Get proactive communication and a supply chain partner that you can count on.

 Perhaps worst of all, OEMs often find themselves managing their supply chains even after they’ve outsourced their manufacturing.

-Creation Technologies’ Vice President of Global Procurement, Steve McEuen, talks to James Carbone of Electronics Sourcing North America about how Creation is handling supply chain challenges.
+Creation Technologies’ VP of Global Procurement, Steve McEuen, and VP of Supply Chain and Operational Excellence, Charles Tonna, talk with James Carbone of Global Purchasing about how Creation is mitigating supply chain risks.

 Call toll free 877.734.7456…